 While becoming an LPN is among the simplest ways to break into nursing, it still means having to invest time, money and effort into becoming licensed.
 Before doing that, you'll want to make sure that you can find work after — and that the work that's available pays well.

 Similarly, the job outlook for LPNs in this state is bright.
 According to the BLS, LPN jobs in New Jersey will increase by 16 percent from 2014 to 2024.
-This is exactly equal to the nationwide projected growth rate for LPN jobs, and it means that every year during that period, approximately 700 new LPN jobs will become available in NJ.
+This is exactly equal to the nationwide projected growth rate for LPN jobs, and it means that every year during that period, approximately 700 new LPN jobs will become available in New Jersey.
 Therefore, you won't just have lots of jobs to choose from now — that will continue to be the case well into the future.

 LPN Salaries in New Jersey by Area